What's an A/B test?

 An A/B test shows a selected group of members a new functionality, design, pricing structure, language or incentive.

 An A/B test can happen across multiple devices.
-However, we usually run tests on our desktop site.
+However, we usually run tests on our new-look site.

 Why do you do A/B tests?

 We want to see if the changes we're testing achieve their purpose and give you a better experience.
 If we think that the change performed well, we might consider rolling it out across the site for all members.

 Usually, members who are in the test group will have to be logged in to see any changes.
 The only way you’ll know if you’re in this group is if you notice a change.
 If we’re looking for feedback, we’ll display a banner (or something similar) on the page to let you know how to give us your thoughts.

 Find out about how and when we test changes to the site.